jas-chen/panda-css-size-test/README.md

 > Note: `sva` is the largest file because it imports all other helper functions (`css`, `cva`, and `cx`).

 ### Minimal setup

+> You can enable the [minimal setup](https://panda-css.com/docs/guides/minimal-setup) in `panda.config.mjs` to test the file size of the minimal setup.

 | File                                                                                                    | Size (Minified + Gzipped) |
 | ------------------------------------------------------------------------------------------------------- | ------------------------- |